JavanehBahrami/Filtering_Project/README.md

 # Filtering rectangle boxes Project
 In this project we implement a web server (http-server) in order to filtered inputs.
 These inputs are some retangles with their coordinates.
 If their coordinates does not have intersection with the coordinates of domain, then they would be filtered. otherwise they will be saved in a `Text` file.

+This project is implemented in `golang`.

 ## Author
 Name: `Saeedeh (Javaneh) Bahrami`

 Email: bahramisaeede@gmail.com